Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Demonstration: the unsupervised attention mechanism as a probing tool

-\textbf{Over recurrent time steps in RNN.} We consider a vanilla RNN with 100 hidden units over 5 time steps with tanh activation functions.
-We computed the minimum description length of each unfolded layer of the recurrent network ($r_1$ to $r_{5}$) with respect to the last unfolded layer's input.
-Similarly, we compare the UAM in two networks, one with the regularity normalization installed at each time step (or unfolded layer), and one without RN, i.e. the vanilla network.
-Since an unfolded recurrent network can be considered equivalent to a deep feedforward network, in this analysis, we wish to understand the effect of regularity normalization on RNN's layer-specific MDL beyond the effect on a simply deeper FFNN.
+In this analysis, we consider a vanilla recurrent neural networks with 100 hidden units over 5 time steps with \textit{tanh} activation functions.
+We computed the minimum description length of each time-unfolded layer of the recurrent network ($r_1$ to $r_{5}$) with respect to the last time-unfolded layer's input.
+Similarly, we compare the COMP of each unfolded layers with respect to their input in the two networks, one with the regularity normalization installed at each time step (or unfolded layer), and one without the regularity normalization, i.e. the vanilla network.
+Since an unfolded recurrent network can be considered equivalent to a deep feedforward network, in this analysis, we wish to understand the effect of regularity normalization on the recurrent network's layer-specific model complexity beyond the effect on a simply deeper feedforward neural net.
 We consider a recurrent unit to be also adapting to the statistical regularity not only over the training time dimension, but also the recurrent unfolded temporal dimension.
-In another word, we consider the recurrent units at different recurrent time step to be the same computing module at a different state in the model selection process (i.e. the same layer in Fig. \ref{fig:nnms}).
+In another word, we consider the recurrent units at different recurrent time step to be the same computing module at a different state in the model selection process (i.e. the same layer in Figure \ref{fig:nnms}).
 Therefore, instead of keeping track of individual histories of the activations at each step, we only record one set of history for the entire recurrent history (by pooling all the activations from 0 to the current recurrent time steps).
-From Fig. \ref{fig:rnn_uam}, we observe that both networks adopts a similar model complexity progression.
-Unlike traditional understanding of a asynchronous learning stages for different recurrent time steps, this analysis suggested that the change of minimum description length during learning over different recurrent time steps are relatively universal.
-The model complexity of earlier time step (or earlier unfolded layer) seems to be much lower than later ones, and the margins are decreasing over the recurrent time step.
-This RNN appears to process the recurrent input in gradually increasing complexity until a plateau.
-As expected, the proposed regularity normalization regularizes the complexity assignments across recurrent time steps (as unfolded layers) such that the complexities of the later time steps remain a relatively low level.